Louis Vuitton takes Baroque and botanical cues from Italy's Isola Bella for Cruise 2024 collection

 “It is the spirit that I have seen in every outfit and I really loved it.
 It is about a powerful girl, a really powerful girl, who does not renounce her femininity,’’ Impacciatore said, testing out a new alter-ego in a full-leather jump suit.

-While hundreds of invited guests watched the show inside the palace, the Parisian fashion house ran a walk through during an afternoon break in the rain to preserve the images as intended: Elaborate feathered or gilded headdresses against a Baroque fountain, silhouettes that mixed Renaissance accordion necklines with shorts or mini-skirts, sneakers or boots.
+While hundreds of invited guests watched the show inside the palace, the Parisian fashion house ran a walk through during an afternoon break in the rain for photographers.
+To anyone watching the show in streaming, the models strolled in the open air against the backdrop of a Baroque fountain as Ghesquiere intended.

+Winfrey, in a belted tunic over matching trousers, was attending her first fashion show set in Italy.

-Winfrey is a producer behind the remake of “The Color Purple,” due out in December, nearly four decades after the original 1985 film for which she earned an Oscar nomination for best supporting actress.
-She called the 2023 film “a revival of joy.”
+She has been busy recently promoting the remake of “The Color Purple,” which she produced.
+It is due out in December, nearly four decades after the original 1985 film for which she earned an Oscar nomination for best supporting actress.
+Winfrey called the 2023 film “a revival of joy.”

 “I think what it has to offer is a sense of hopefulness and empowerment for women,'' she said before the show. ”I hope women come together with their friends, their sisters and families and come to see it.
 It is going to be rejoicing."